NREL/ampworks/README.md

 If you'd like to contribute to this package, please look through the existing [issues](https://github.com/NREL/ampworks/issues).
 If the bug you've caught or the feature you'd like to add isn't already being worked on, please submit a new issue before getting started.
 You should also read through the [developer guidelines](https://ampworks.readthedocs.io/en/latest/development).

 ## Disclaimer
-This work was authored by the National Renewable Energy Laboratory (NREL), operated by Alliance for Sustainable Energy, LLC, for the U.S. Department of Energy (DOE).
+This work was authored by the National Laboratory of the Rockies (NLR), operated by Alliance for Energy Innovation, LLC, for the U.S. Department of Energy (DOE).
 The views expressed in the repository do not necessarily represent the views of the DOE or the U.S. Government.